ffoulkes/zlib-kit/README.md

 Whose high upreared and abutting fronts
 The perilous narrow ocean parts asunder:
 Piece out our imperfections with your thoughts;
-Into a thousand parts divide on man,
+Into a thousand parts divide one man,
 And make imaginary puissance;
 Think when we talk of horses, that you see them Printing their proud hoofs i' the receiving earth;